sisepuede-framework/ssp_louisiana/README.md

 3. **Ensure you have the SISEPUEDE output data**:

-   * Under `metamodel/data/`, create a folder named `ssp`.
-   * Inside the `ssp` folder, place a SISEPUEDE output database folder.
-You can obtain it from this [OneDrive link](https://tecmx-my.sharepoint.com/:f:/g/personal/juan_robledo_tec_mx/EiFqmgg61l9GlkMyKiF57bEB4736Kw5_VRhYlt34z2bZoA?e=FiTL6X).
-   * *Note*: This is temporary.
-We should improve the codebase to allow direct access to these files from AWS S3.

-You're now ready to use the Metamodel!
+   * The SISEPUEDE output data is stored in an S3 bucket.
+Therefore, it is important to set up your AWS SSO login credentials to access the bucket through the AWS CLI.
+Please follow this [tutorial](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#sso-configure-profile-token-auto-sso) if you haven't set your credentials.
+   * You can also refer to the tutorial in [metamodel/notebooks/aws\_test.ipynb](metamodel/notebooks/aws_test.ipynb) to learn how to properly retrieve the data.

-## Important Files
+### Important Files

-* [metamodel/notebooks/etl.ipynb](metamodel/notebooks/etl.ipynb): Notebook where the `lhs_samples` data and the SISEPUEDE emission output data are merged.
+* [metamodel/notebooks/etl_3.ipynb](metamodel/notebooks/etl.ipynb): Notebook where the `lhs_samples` data and the SISEPUEDE emission output data are merged.
 The training dataframe is created here.
-* [metamodel/notebooks/model\_draft\_gb\_2.ipynb](metamodel/notebooks/model_draft_gb_2.ipynb): Notebook containing the machine learning pipeline for training a gradient boosting model to predict emissions per subsector.
+* [metamodel/notebooks/model\_draft\_gb\_4.ipynb](metamodel/notebooks/model_draft_gb_2.ipynb): Notebook containing the machine learning pipeline for training a gradient boosting model to predict multiple targets.
 * [metamodel/notebooks/utils/eda\_utils.py](metamodel/notebooks/utils/eda_utils.py): Utility module for exploratory data analysis and data cleaning.
-* [metamodel/notebooks/utils/ml\_utils.py](notebooks/utils/ml_utils.py): Utility module for machine learning pipelines.
+* [metamodel/notebooks/utils/ml\_utils\_v2.py](notebooks/utils/ml_utils.py): Utility module for machine learning pipelines.